-In five weeks, learn the unique structure and tropes of TV writing, while getting useful insider tips on how to make your TV project stand out and industry executives take notice.
+In just 5 weeks, learn the unique structure and tropes of TV writing, while getting useful insider tips on how to make your TV project stand out and industry executives take notice.

 Week 1: Television Writing 101

 - Discussing the key aspects of the primary TV writing formats and the variations on these formats that make up today’s television landscape.

 - Comparing and contrasting the key aspects of one-hour procedurals, character dramas, single camera comedies, sitcoms and half hour dramedies.

 - Spec’ing existing television shows and writing original material.

 - Discussing what it means to be a Television Writer – staff writing; story editing; working in a story room; and show running.